sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 does not flush them from the adapter.
 See `Adapter::take_buffer` for details.

-Caller owns a reference to the returned buffer. `gst::Buffer::unref` after usage.
+Caller owns a reference to the returned buffer. `gst_buffer_unref` after usage.

 Free-function: gst_buffer_unref